 Aging is a universal trait that is observed across the evolutionary spectrum.
-From a public health perspective, aging is also the critical risk factor for a variety of human pathologies, including neurodegenerative diseases, many forms of cancer and metabolic disease, which become much more prevalent in the elderly.
+From a public health perspective, aging is also the critical risk factor for a variety of human pathologies, including neurodegenerative diseases such as Alzheimer’s, many forms of cancer and metabolic disease/type II diabetes, which have become much more prevalent in the elderly.
 Determining the causal underlying cellular and molecular processes that deteriorate with age and lead to increased disease susceptibility and frailty is critical if we are to meet the growing healthcare needs of aging human populations.
 Our lab is interested in understanding the molecular pathways underpinning the aging process, with the goal of using this knowledge to develop novel therapeutic strategies to treat age-onset disorders.

 Why Study Aging in a Worm?

 Part of our lab uses the nematode worm C. elegans to study the aging process – but what can the worm tell us about human age-related disease?
 Aging is a complex trait, and there is a wide variety in the rate at which different organisms senesce.
 This variety is even seen in closely related organisms – the brown rat lives 2 years, while the naked mole rat can live for 30.
 Some nematodes live 2 days while others survive for 10 years.
 Even within the same organism, different tissues age at different speeds and communication from one cell type can change the longevity of the entire organism.
 Therefore, to understand such a complex process, we need a manipulatable system that allows us to systematically untangle the molecular pathways involved.